merlinpr4/visualisation-github/README.md

 2. Have pip installed on laptop
 3. git clone this repo
 4. Start mongadb container container with up docker-compose
-5. Type python3 script.py to access the basic data of the user file (or sh gather.sh to run the shell script).
+5. Type python3 gather.py to access the basic data of the user file (or gather.bat to run the bat script).
-6. Type python3 script2.py to access the data in the database (or sh process.sh to run the shell script).
+6. Type python3 process.py to access the data in the database (or process.bat to run the shell script).
 7. Type python3 cleardb.py to clear the database
+8. Type python3 -m http.server to see the visulaisation on localhost:8000 (or run-server.bat)

 Alt run options )
 1. Type python3 username.py basic data on the different repos of the user